T1t4n25/Robotics-course/README.md

 ## Phase 2 - ESP32, Wireless Control, and IoT Projects

+- Master wireless communication protocols like **Wi-Fi** and **Bluetooth** for remote control and data transfer.

+- Implement **IoT solutions** by logging sensor data to cloud platforms like **Firebase** and controlling devices via **Blynk**.

+- Integrate the **ESP32-CAM** for real-time video streaming and image processing, including **QR code detection**.

+- Understand and use **Serial** and **I2C** communication protocols to enable complex interactions between microcontrollers.

+- Develop the ability to build and debug a complete, interconnected system from scratch.

+- Finalize a **smart car project** with wireless control, sensor data logging, and an integrated camera feed.
+-
 1. **Session 1: WiFi Communication**

     - Intro to online communication using microcontrollers